-- All staff and children (between the ages of 3-26) are required to wear facial masks in hallways, common areas and throughout the school building except for meals. - Children and staff may bring their own cloth facial mask or a disposable mask will be supplied on site. - Staff who have medical exemption will need to notify the district HR representative to provide rationale and documentation. - If a mask cannot be worn, a face shield should be considered with HR approval and will be supplied by WISD - Any staff member that is incapacitated or unable to remove the facial covering without assistance, must not wear a facial covering. - Early on/early intervention, prekindergarten-5, and all special education teachers, may be provided a clear mask from the District upon request, if available. - District administration will communicate the requirements around facial coverings to staff by: - Posting signage throughout the building prior to staff and students returning. - Informing staff of facial covering requirements in writing at least 7 days prior to returning to the building. - $\circ$ $\;$ Emailing staff weekly that facial coverings are to be washed daily. - Emailing staff weekly that disposable facial coverings are to be disposed of daily. - District administration will communicate the requirements around facial coverings to students and their legal point of contact by: - Posting signage throughout the building prior to staff and students returning. - Emailing legal points of contact that facial coverings are required to be washed daily. - Emailing students and legal points that students may bring their own cloth mask or a disposable mask will be supplied on site.
-Disposable facial coverings are to be disposed of daily. - Emailing legal points of contact that student that are incapacitated or unable to remove the facial covering without assistance, must not wear a facial covering - Note: Students with significant disabilities preventing the use of facial coverings are referred to forthcoming guidance from MDE. - All students are required to wear facial coverings: - in grades prek-12 (if at least 6 years old) when on a school bus. - in grades prek-12 (if at least 6 years old) when in indoor hallways and common areas. - in grades 6 and up when in classrooms. - in grades prekindergarten through grade 5 unless students remain with their classes throughout the school day and do not come into close contact with students in another class. - WISD will strongly encourage children ages 3 and 4 to wear facial coverings in the classroom.
+- For all staff and children per the MDHHS December 18th Epidemic Order, face masks (as defined by MDHHS) must always be worn indoors by all staff and students (ages 3-26), except for during meals and in other limited circumstances. - Children and staff may bring their own (multi-layered) cloth facial mask or a disposable mask will be supplied on site.
+Face masks may be made of cloth material (multi-layered) or they may be disposable surgical or KN95 masks. - Masks should fit snug with no gaps and worn over the nose and mouth at all times. - Staff who have a medical exemption (not to wear a mask) will need to notify the district HR representative to provide rationale and documentation. - If a mask cannot be worn, a face shield should be considered with HR approval and will be supplied by WISD. - Any staff member that is incapacitated or unable to remove the facial covering without assistance, must not wear a facial covering. - Early on/early intervention, prekindergarten-5, and all special education teachers, may be provided a clear mask from the District upon request, if available. - District administration will communicate the requirements around facial coverings to staff by: - Posting signage throughout the building prior to staff and students returning. - Informing staff of facial covering requirements in writing at least 7 days prior to returning to the building. - Emailing staff weekly that cloth facial coverings are to be washed daily. - Emailing staff weekly that disposable surgical facial coverings are to be disposed of daily. - District administration will communicate the requirements around facial coverings to students and their legal point of contact by: - o Posting signage throughout the building prior to staff and students returning. - o Emailing legal points of contact that cloth facial coverings are required to be washed daily. - Emailing students and legal points of contact that students may bring their own multi-layered cloth mask or a disposable mask will be supplied on site.

+Disposable surgical facial coverings are to be disposed of daily.

-- WISD will not permit children younger than 2 to wear facial coverings.
-Facial coverings should never be used on children under age 2. - Students who have medical exemption other than the ones already named in this guidance will need to notify school nurse, program supervisor, or classroom teacher to provide documentation.
+- Emailing legal points of contact that student that are incapacitated or unable to remove the facial covering without assistance, must not wear a facial covering - All students age 3 and up are required to wear facial coverings when indoors. - o WISD will not require children younger than 2 to wear facial coverings. - Students who have medical exemption other than the ones already named in this guidance will need to notify school nurse, program supervisor, or classroom teacher to provide documentation.